 It does offer an ambidextrous grip so anyone can use it with either hand, and it has an ergonomic design for more comfort.
 Bosch also equipped this saw with a dust collection system that includes a chute, a vacuum adaptor, and a bag.
 This means you can keep your space cleaner while you work.

 This is not a portable saw, despite its compact size.
 It weighs nearly 90 pounds and doesn’t have an easy handle.
 It also does not have a laser guide.

 Hitachi C10FCG 15-Amp 10-Inch Single Bevel Compound Miter Saw

 If you are a beginner to the world of DIY projects or handyman tasks, this saw is where you should start.
 It’s easy to use, well-designed, and should last you for years.
 It doesn’t have a lot of fancy bells and whistles, and a more experienced carpenter may find it limiting, but the price and the features are perfect for entry-level woodworking.

 It is made of lightweight, but durable steel and aluminum, and it has a very accurate calibration.
-It doesn’t have a laser guide, and the safety features are very basic, but the saw gets nothing but good reviews from first-time users who learned how to use a miter saw with this model.
+It doesn’t have a laser guide, and the safety features are very basic, but the saw gets nothing but good reviews from beginners.

 This isn’t the tool to use for larger projects, because it doesn’t have that wide of a range.
 However, it’s a very affordable option to get started with.